 That said, it’s delicious and will give you all the cozy, warm fall feels no matter the time of day or year it’s enjoyed! 🙂

 Tart, sweet apples make this Apple Walnut Bread recipe moist, dense and delicious.
 It’s perfect for breakfast or dessert.

 - 1/8 teaspoon cinnamon or pumpkin pie spice

 - 1 tablespoon pure maple syrup

 - 1/4 cup plus 2 tablespoons all purpose flour

 - 3 tablespoons brown sugar, light or dark

 - 1/2 teaspoon cinnamon

-- 1/4 cup maple glazed walnuts, cooled and chopped (recipe above)*
+- 1/4 cup walnuts, raw or maple glazed walnuts, cooled and chopped (recipe above)*